 Amen.

 Scripture gives you the foundation.
 A good book walks alongside you in the building.
-Below are our hand-picked reading lists from Bookshop.org — a platform that over 51,000 readers have reviewed and trusted, specifically because buying there does more than just get you a book.
+Below are our hand-picked reading lists from Bookshop.org — chosen because buying there does more than just get you a book.

 ★★★★★